Libs "Outraged" After Polar Bear Killed When It Injured a Crew Member

 Libs would prefer the guards all get killed before one polar bear is shot.
 They also now claim no one can go into land that polar bears inhabit.
 Want to bet the cruise ship has to cross the stop off their tour?

-ILL-INFORMED CRAZY PEOPLE
+ILL-INFORMED PEOPLE

 Libs have all sorts of misinformation about polar bears.
 National Geographic recently had to come clean about a fraud they let go on for nearly a year.